duynguyen/ai-function-lab/module3.md

 1. Open your browser to the [Adobe I/O Console](https://console.adobe.io) and login with your pre-defined CC id and pw.

-2. Ensure the **Integrations** tab is selected, then locate the integration by the name of `Sensei lab X` (where X is your assigned lab #) and click on it.
+2. Ensure the **Integrations** tab is selected, then locate the integration by the name of `L741+X` (where X is your assigned lab #) and click on it.

 3. Once it's open, locate the **Default redirect URI** for your assigned user number and copy it.
-For instance, the one assigned to user **Sensei Lab 1** is outlined in red below:
+For instance, the one assigned to user **L741+01** is outlined in red below:

      ![](images/console-redirect.png)